 In this extension of the original AtlanticOnBike project, a partnership has been put together to cover the whole area of EuroVelo 1 - Atlantic Coast Route in 6 countries, but with a reduced number of partners to maximise the efficiency of the EU grant.
-The project extension covering the whole route, it will help to develop integral tools and to ensure a common identity for the route from Norway to Portugal.
+The project extension covering the whole route aimed at developing integral tools and ensuring a common identity for the route from Norway to Portugal.

-Following the end of the project, a long-term management agreement was signed to ensure the sustainability of some of the project outputs and to develop the route further on the transnational level.
-This call provides an opportunity to undertake additional activities to those included in the original project - and now the LTMA - and thereby further exploit the outputs and results, particularly following the impact of the pandemic on the tourism sector.
-EuroVelo 1 is well placed to benefit from the increasing popularity of cycling tourism in Europe.
+Following the end of the project, a EuroVelo 1 Partnership (formerly called LTMA, long-term management agreement) was signed to ensure the sustainability of some of the project outputs and to develop the route further on the transnational level.
+This call provided an opportunity to undertake additional activities to those included in the original project - and now the Partnership - and thereby further exploit the outputs and results, particularly following the impact of the pandemic on the tourism sector.
+EuroVelo 1 is well-placed to benefit from the increasing popularity of cycling tourism in Europe.

-Based on 6 Work Packages, the major outputs and activities of the project extension will be:
+Based on 6 Work Packages, the major outputs and activities of the project extension were:

 - Supporting the coordination of the route on the transnational and national levels in the medium to long term, particularly in those areas that were not covered by the original partnership.